Raindeer44/pragmatic/README.md

 Keep your functions short.
 A good function fits on a slide that the people in the last row of a big room can comfortably read.
 So don't count on them having perfect vision and limit yourself to ~15 lines of code per function.
+When in doubt, make it shorter.

 ### Return early from functions

-To avoid deep nesting of if-statements, always return a function's value as early as possible.
+Avoid deep nesting of if-statements, always return a function's value as early as possible.

 *Right:*